tinymce/tinymce-docs/get-started/customize-ui.md

 Unlike TinyMCE themes, which affect much more than just the editor's user interface, skins only change the editor's appearance.

-If you would like to create your own skins the best (and easiest) place to start is the [TinyMCE Skin Creator](http://skin.tinymce.com/).
+If you would like to create your own skins, the best (and easiest) place to start is the [TinyMCE Skin Creator](http://skin.tinymce.com/).

 Once you've created your skin, download it, unzip the file, place it in the `js/skins `folder of your TinyMCE install and activate it using code similar to this: